x-datascience-datacamp/codalab_tokam2d/pages/terms.md

 ## 4. Submission Rules

 Participants must submit:
-- Model predictions in the required format.
+- A compressed folder containing the code necessary to train a model (see page `seed.md`).
 - Any accompanying code or documentation as specified by the instructors.

 Submissions must be the original work of the participants.